 Windows 10 Themes are collections of background images, sounds, colors, and mouse cursor.
 There are several to choose from that ship with Windows.
 But we recommend clicking the link to Get more themes in Microsoft Store.

 Clicking the link opens the Store, and displays literally tons of Themes, most of which are free.
-There’s an enormous emphasis on architecture, animals, and nature photography, and a distinct lack of (copyrighted) sports and pop art.
+There’s an enormous, wonderful emphasis on architecture, animals, and nature photography, though a distinct lack of (copyrighted) sports and pop art.
 Oddly enough, some of Microsoft’s videogame Themes aren’t published to the Store, but appear in this list of Themes that come with custom sounds, such as Halo:Reach, Angry Birds, Eerie Autumn, or the French Riviera.

-Downloading Themes from the Store places them in your list of Themes; downloading the Themes with custom sounds from the second link requires actually downloading the file to install it.
+Downloading Themes from the Store places them in your list of Themes.
 Note that on the Themes page of the Settings menus, you can click the Sounds icon, which will open up the Control Panel.
-That’s handy if you ever tire of the custom sounds of a Theme and just want to revert to the traditional Windows sounds.
+The vast majority of Themes use the traditional Windows sounds, though the game-themed Themes use the custom audio files.
+In any event, the Sounds icon allows you to go back to the traditional Windows sounds, if you want.

 Feel free to download as many Themes as you want, then select which Theme to use in the Settings > Themes menu.
 Under Settings > Background, you can select how frequently the individual backgrounds in the Themes cycle through.
 I prefer one per day, but you can refresh them as frequently as one per minute.

 Your next stop should be the Settings > Colors setting, which looks like an option to select accent colors.
 Boring, right?
 Well, no—the reason to explore is down at the bottom, where you can select either a dark or light theme.
 Try them both!
 Some people really prefer less light blasting from their monitor.
-Unfortunately, it’s not universal: You’ll have to set a dark mode separately within some apps, though Microsoft’s making to make your dark/light theme preferences universal.
+Unfortunately, it’s not universal: You’ll have to set a dark mode separately within some apps, though by now most apps obey your overall system preferences.

 While the Fonts setting within Personalization doesn’t offer much, it’s worth taking a moment to configure the Lock Screen, the screen that appears when your PC locks itself after being away for a while.
 Adding your Calendar data to the lock screen, for example, allows Windows to display your next calendar appointment when you return to your PC.
 It’s a great way to mentally reset and plan your next move.